Five cyber security startups join CyRise accelerator program

 Privacy by design of suite of services available as an application programming interface (API) is Onqlave's pitch.

-Meanwhile, 6pillars in Melbourne which recently launched a risk and compliance marketplace for Amazon Web Services environments has also come aboard the CyRise Accelerator program.
+Meanwhile, 6pillars in Melbourne which recently launched an anti-ransomware automation tool has also come aboard the CyRise Accelerator program.

+InfoSecAssure seeks to make security accessible to small to medium sized enterprises.

+The company aims to help SMEs to develop cyber security expertise, and to develop controls to win more customers.

 In its sixth year, CyRise is backed by Deakin University, NTT and Investment NSW, and was picked last year to operate the state's cyber security program at Sydney's Tech Central district.